 Predictable High Performance

-In the video below, we show the performance of a 4-cluster server handling 1 million transactions per second.
+In the demo below, we show a 4-cluster server handling 1 million transactions per second (TPS).
 The big graphs at the top show the aggregate cluster performance.
 Each server’s performance is shown in a smaller graph at the bottom.
 We reduce the load to 400k TPS and then pull the plug – to simulate what happens when a disks fails, server crashes or power goes out.
 The system automatically fails over – no one had to touch the clients or other Aerospike servers in the cluster — and starts re-balancing.
 We then bring the server back up.
 The demo shows consistent performance throughout.

 We simulated the read/write balance that is fairly typical in web-based applications.
-Client machine ran one test client written in Java 6, used 16 threads and issued a load of 95% reads/5% writes, with each transaction reading or writing 10 byte strings.
+Each client machine ran one test client written in Java 6, used 16 threads and issued a load of 95% reads/5% writes, with each transaction reading or writing 10 byte strings.

 Cluster Performance During the Test

 The two graphs show aggregate cluster performance during the sequence described above.

 Consistent Throughput – at 100TPS, 400TPS and 1Million TPS

 The graph at the right shows cluster throughput during the experimental sequence.
 Note how the Aerospike cluster throughput of 400k TPS barely budges when node 3 goes down and comes back up, in spite of all the re-balancing and data migration that Aerospike Database does automatically.

 Predictable Low Latency – well under 1ms even at 1Million TPS